utakotoba/myrrh.nvim/README.md

 Myrrh is currently in an __experimental stage__.
 Color choices and their contextual usage are still under real-world testing.
 Until version __v1.0__, expect adjustments and refinements without prior notice.

+> It could not be used as for now.
+I'm working to finish the highlight settings in few days.

 ---

 ### Naming